-We briefly explain what tax is and who HM Revenue & Customs (HMRC) are.
+Here, we briefly explain what tax is and who HM Revenue & Customs (HMRC) are.

 What is tax?

-The UK Government also uses tax to fund various public services, including healthcare and welfare benefits.
+The UK government also uses tax to fund various public services, including healthcare and welfare benefits.

 National Insurance is not strictly a tax.
 It was originally a contributions-based system of insurance for support from the government in times of need such as ill-health, disability or retirement, paid by workers and employers.
 The link between individual contributions and benefits has gradually weakened, but the number of years for which you make National Insurance contributions still affects some welfare benefits, including your entitlement to the state pension.